pritamrao746/lets-chat/README.md

 * Android Material Designs for UI
 * Finding friends online
 * Private Messaging
-* Data Compression for big size file sharing
-* High quality file sharing (images,pdf,docx)
+* Data Compression for big size file & high quality file sharing (images,pdf,docx)
 * Real time location sharing
 * Online Presence system (whether other users are online or not)
 * Read receipts (message read by the other user or not)
 * Last seen of the user
 * Emoji support during chatting
-* Dynamic update of UI (based on time of message latest first)
-* Ability to update Status and profile picture

 ## Some pictures demonstrating key features